 Only for economic departments?

-All of the concepts that sit on the wellbeing economy picnic blanket are explicitly about the operation of the economy.
-They focus on the economy because of the profound impact that the economy has on the wellbeing of people and the planet.
+All of the concepts that sit on the wellbeing economy picnic blanket are about how the economy works.
+That’s because the economy deeply affects the wellbeing of both people and the planet.
 There are, of course, plenty of government activities and approaches that might be described as ‘wellbeing approaches’ because of their holistic and preventative focus, but they do not all speak to economic system change.

-At the same time, this does not mean that economic systems change is the sole responsibility of economic, finance and business departments.
+At the same time, changing how the economy works isn’t just the job of economic, finance, or business departments.
 On the contrary, transforming our economic systems requires widespread changes across policy domains.

 This includes, for example: